Lespedeza bicolor: Cultivation

 This species was first introduced to the United States as an ornamental shrub in 1856, and it was likely introduced several times after that.
 In the 1930s it was recommended for use as erosion control and in the revegetation of abandoned mine sites.
 It was used to enhance wildlife habitat, particularly for the northern bobwhite.
 The United States Department of Agriculture produced and distributed the seed and many millions were planted.
 A number of strains and cultivars were developed to improve the plant's drought tolerance and seed production.

-Habit
+Habitat

 It can grow in many types of habitat, including disturbed areas.
 By the 1990s the plant had escaped cultivation and taken hold in many regions of the eastern United States, especially those in the Southeast.
 In the US, it is now present from New York to northern Florida and as far west as Nebraska and Texas.
 It can be found as far north as Ontario in Canada.

 In some areas this plant can form dense stands, becoming an aggressive invader.
 It has been considered threatening in areas where it has disturbed or prevented the growth of native plants, including grasses and trees.
 It may spread after fire, interfering in schedules of controlled burns of fire-adapted habitat types.